-- CC-1.1 Evaluate opportunities to improve public safety protection and response, especially on Ferry Road, Beach Road, and North End Boulevard. - CC-1.2 Engage a consultant or the regional Aplanning agency to prepare a Climate Action and Resifience Plan (CARP).
+- CC-1.1 Evaluate opportunities to improve public safety protection and response, especially on Ferry Road, Beach Road, and North End Boulevard. - CC-1.2 Engage a consultant or the regional planning agency to prepare a Climate Action and Resilience Plan (CARP). - CC-1.3 Pursue wind, solar, and other forms of green energy in suitable locations across Salisbury's built environment, including the industrial park.